-Corning wins U.S. funding for glass vials output for COVID-19 vaccines
+Corning wins U.S. funding to boost vial output for COVID-19 vaccines

-(Reuters) - Glass maker Corning Inc (GLW.N) said on Tuesday it would receive $204 million from the U.S. government to boost manufacturing capacity of its vials that will be used to package coronavirus vaccines and treatments.
+(Reuters) - Glass maker Corning Inc (GLW.N) said on Tuesday it would receive $204 million from the U.S. government to boost the manufacturing capacity of its vials that will be used to store coronavirus vaccines and treatments.

 Companies developing coronavirus vaccines, such as AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N), have flagged potential supply shortages of glass vials, which could pose a challenge to scaling up the production of a vaccine.

-Amid surging global demand, billions of vials will be needed for vaccines of the new coronavirus, with world leaders looking towards treatments as a way to re-open stalled economies.
+Billions of vials will be needed for vaccines of the new coronavirus, with world leaders looking towards treatments as a way to re-open stalled economies.

-Corning said it would provide priority access of its vials to companies that have tied up with Biomedical Advanced Research and Development Authority for developing treatments and vaccines.
+Corning will provide priority access of its vials to companies that have tied up with the Biomedical Advanced Research and Development Authority (BARDA) for developing treatments and vaccines.

-This investment would help Corning scale up its manufacturing at three U.S. facilities. (reut.rs/3fd4yyd)
+The funding from BARDA will go towards scaling up production of the company’s ‘Valor Glass’, which is designed to minimize contamination and could potentially speed up manufacturing processes.

+The company signed a long-term agreement in May with Pfizer Inc (PFE.N), which is also developing a coronavirus vaccine, for the glass vials.
+Pfizer said they would be used for some existing sterile injectable drugs and a range of new products.

 Reporting by Manas Mishra and Saumya Sibi Joseph in Bengaluru; Editing by Krishna Chandra Eluri